 The introduction has sketched some of the key issues that arise when considering the introduction of legislation to cover corporate responsibility for health and safety violations.
-These general concerns come into particular focus when considering the particular offence of corporate manslaughter.
+As will be seen, these general concerns come into particular focus when considering the particular offence of corporate manslaughter.
 Several governments have introduced legislation that provides for individual and collective liability for the causes of accidents and incidents.
 For example, the Canadian Parliament passed Bill C-45 in 2004.

-This stemmed from a 1992 mining accident in Westray Nova Scotia, which killed 26 miners.
+C-45 stemmed from a 1992 mining accident in Westray Nova Scotia, which killed 26 miners.
 Although a provincial inquiry found managers, politicians and government regulators to have been negligent, the criminal charges against the managers could not be proven.
 At that time there was no law holding senior company executives criminally responsible for ignoring safety warnings.
-The Westray Bill was the result of sustained pressure from trade unionists, parliamentarians and relatives of the dead.
+The Westray Bill was the result of sustained pressure from trade unionists, parliamentarians and, not least, the families and friends of the dead.
 Although the Bill did not directly deal with corporate manslaughter, it extended liability to both the corporation and anyone in a supervisory role within a corporation if they know about a crime committed by employees.

+The Westray Bill forced the Canadian legislature to address many of the issues that were raised in the opening paragraphs.
+In particular, the bill was intended to address the problems of distinguishing between corporate and personal responsibility for involvement in adverse events.
 Under the existing criminal code, the Crown must establish that an individual possessed a guilty state of mind in committing an offence.
 Hence, someone suffering from a mental disorder or an individual who does not know about the criminal aspects of their actions cannot be found guilty.
-This guilty state of mind differs between offences.
-For example, individuals may be guilty through knowing particular facts.
-This would be the case if they knew that an item is stolen.
+This guilty 'state of mind' differs between offences.

+For example, individuals may be guilty through knowing particular facts, such as that an item is stolen.
 They may also be guilty by intent if, for instance, they seek to knowingly mislead someone.
-They may also be guilty of intent to perform an act by, for instance, planning to harm another person.
-In addition, there are offences of negligence that under Canadian law carry a lower standard of proof.
-For negligence to be established an objective test is applied to determine whether the person's conduct is itself sufficient evidence of 'criminal fault' (Canada Department of Justice, 2005).
+They may also be guilty of intent to perform an act, for instance, planning to harm another person.
+There are also offences under Canadian law that carry a lower standard of proof.
+These are based on the concept of negligence where an objective test is applied to determine whether the person's conduct is itself sufficient evidence of 'criminal fault' (Canada Department of Justice, 2005).
 These might include situations in which an individual failed to provide their co-workers with the recommended protective equipment.